mjkim/yaml-override-action/README.md

   tag: ubuntu:latest
 ```

-## Notes
+## Usage Notes

-- This action uses a statically built `yq` binary for Linux.
+- The `yaml` type is suitable for simple modifications and doesn't require external tools
+- The `yq` types offer more powerful expressions but require the yq binary (included in the action)
+- For complex yq operations, consider using `yq_multiline` type
-- The action works on runners with bash and Linux environment.
+- The action works on runners with bash and Linux environment